-Dana has worked in a variety of settings including clinical work in hospitals and outpatient setting with adult, pediatrics and the NICU.
+Dana has worked in a variety of settings including clinical work in hospitals and outpatient settings with adults, pediatrics and in the Neonatal Intensive Care Unit (NICU).
 She has worked in the community setting both at Women Infants and Children (WIC) and at Joint Base McGuire, Dix, Lakehurst with military personnel.
-She has spent the last 9 years in private practice providing nutritional therapy to those struggling with eating disorders, disordered eating, body image concerns and child feeding concerns.
+Prior to entering the eating disorder field, Dana held the Certified Diabetes Care and Education Specialist for 5 years and enjoys working with those dealing with diabetes and polycystic ovarian syndrome.
+She has spent the last 10 years in private practice providing nutritional therapy to those struggling with eating disorders, disordered eating, body image concerns and child feeding concerns.

 Dana identifies as a Health at Every Size ® and fat-positive dietitian providing weight-inclusive care.
 Dana completed advanced training with renowned feeding therapist Ellyn Satter and the Division of Responsibility of Feeding and Eating Competence Model.
 She also trained to be an Intuitive Eating Counselor.

 She has provided workshops on "Effective Nutrition Education in Schools," for the New Jersey Education Association (NJEA) and New Jersey Association of Health, Physical Education, Recreation and Dance (NJAHPERD).
 In addition, she provides training/consultations to group organizations working to provide fat a positive environments in work places, hospital settings, schools, daycares and many more.